 Florida's property insurance market has experienced numerous carrier exits and insolvencies.
 According to Reuters, six property insurers became insolvent in 2022.
 This market instability reduces competition and concentrates risk, eliminating competitive pricing pressure that keeps premiums lower in stable markets.

-Many Florida insurers use a separate hurricane deductible instead of the standard deductible on your policy.
-This amount often ranges from 2% to 10% of your dwelling coverage.
-For example, a home insured for $250,000 with a 5% hurricane deductible requires $12,500 out of pocket before coverage applies during a named storm.
+Most Florida insurers apply a separate hurricane deductible rather than your standard deductible.
+It typically ranges from 2% to 10% of your dwelling coverage.
+On a $250,000 home with a 5% hurricane deductible, you'd pay $12,500 out of pocket before coverage kicks in after a named storm.

-Review the hurricane deductible section of your policy to understand what you would pay after a storm.
-Some insurers allow lower hurricane deductibles in exchange for higher premiums.
-This makes sense if covering a large upfront cost would strain your finances.
+Check the hurricane deductible section of your policy before a storm, not after.
+Some insurers let you lower that deductible in exchange for a higher premium, which makes sense if a large upfront cost would strain your finances.

 Tips to Save on Florida Home Insurance